j6k4m8/winterface/README.md

 A super-basic Windows-only Python mouse-and-keyboard simulator.
 Status: somewhat but not entirely unlike stable.

+# Examples of Use Cases
+- ## iTunes Manipulation
+ The other day, I bought a higher-bitrate version of a few songs I've played a million times in iTunes.
+There's no way to manually adjust the play-count of a track in iTunes, but I often sort these songs by 'Play.'
+So I had to play my new audio files hundreds of times to make them match their older counterparts before deleting the old ones.

+ First, I turned on 'repeat-one' to replay a song after it ended.
+Then I used `getMousePos()` to find the pixel location of the song's ending in the trackbar, which (when you click it) ends the song and starts it over as though it's been played in full.

+ Finally, I used this script to match play-counts:

+         import winterface
+         def replay(n):
+             for i in range(n):
+                 abortCheck(0.25);
+                 click(994,42)

+ *Et voila!*

+- ## Drawing Straight Lines in Paint
+ ...not sure how frequently you have to do this, but `drag(10, 10, 10, 20)` will draw a 10px straight line.

+- ## Spam-Clicking Until User Moves Mouse
+ Simply run this loop:

+        import winterface
+        abortCheck() # make sure you haven't moved the mouse click(0, 0)  # click.

+# More Details

 I wrote a huge readme in an online markdown editor and then my internet died and I lost it all.
 So here.
 This.